 Everything You Need To Know About Sleep and Sedation Dentistry

-For many people, going to a sedation dentist is the only way they feel they can undergo the experience.
-Fear of dentistry is a surprisingly common phobia that can cause patients to wait too long between dental visits.
-Generally, it’s not that people are actually afraid of the dentists (the way some people are afraid of clowns), but the idea of going fills them with a tremendous amount of anxiety; so much so that it can bring on panic attacks in those prone to them.
+For many people, going to a sedation dentist is the only way they feel they can undergo getting dental work done.
+Fear of dentistry is a surprisingly common phobia, which is one of the main reasons patients to wait too long between dental visits.
+Generally, it’s not that people are actually afraid of the dentists (the way some people are scared of clowns), but the idea of going fills them with a tremendous amount of anxiety, so much so that it can bring on panic attacks in those prone to them.

 Going a long time between dental visits isn’t a good idea, so professionals in the industry knew they must determine a way to help those fearful patients come back into the office.
 What they came up with has helped thousands of people overcome their phobia and get the dental care they need; sedation dentistry was born.

 So what, exactly, does a sleep dentist provide?
-The same exact thing sedation dentistry provides since nearly thirty-percent of the population suffers from some degree of anxiety or fear when it comes to dentistry, the main goal was to come up with a way to keep patients calm and relaxed during visits.
-This is done with sedatives.
+The same thing a general or cosmetic dentist offers but with the addition of working with some sort on anesthesia.
+Since nearly thirty percent of the population suffers from some degree of anxiety or fear when it comes to dentistry, the main goal is to keep patients calm and relaxed during visits.
+This extra step is usually carried out with sedatives.
 These sedatives can be administered in several ways and can take several forms.
-Tranquilizers, anti-anxiety pills, depressants, and nitrous oxide are some of the tools used in dental offices around the country.
-While IV administration was a common tool years ago, most dental offices today rely on oral administration.
+Tranquilizers, anti-anxiety pills, depressants, and nitrous oxide are some of the tools used in dental offices around the world.
+While IV administration is also an option, most dental offices will recommend on oral administration first.

 How Does Sedation Dentistry Work?